 Another cause is a chemical reaction with the backflow prevention o-ring, pictured below.
 This is located inside the plumbing where the flow float is seated.
 If chemicals have interacted with the o-ring, over time it may swell, preventing the float from dropping all the way down.
 This could result in a false “FLOW” indication.
 The short term fix for this issue is to remove the o-ring, but it should be replaced to maintain backflow prevention.

-Another of a false flow reading is if the flow float becomes deformed.
-It will no longer drop down into the plumbing.
+As mentioned above, if the flow float becomes deformed it will no longer drop down into the plumbing, resulting in a false “FLOW” indication.
 Replacing the flow float will solve this problem.
-Call our customer service department for the part number and price.

 If none of these steps fix the issue, it may be time to replace the magnetic reed switch in your plumbing.
 Remove the reed switch from the back of the plumbing.
 Hold the flow float directly against the reed switch.
 If the flow light does not come on (Model 140) or the “NO FLOW” alarm doesn’t clear (Model 1575/3175), the reed switch has failed.